salimbeni1/MRViz/README.md

 3. The car model can be found here: `https://visionlib.com/wp-content/uploads/resources/vlsportscar/VL-SportsCar-Print-A4.pdf`.

-4. Before "Play"ing the project:
-    + To test the Robot Anchor Method, please disable the `Drone` Object in the hierarchy panel.

-    + To test the World Anchor Method, please install tf2 packages in ROS and enable the `Drone` Object in the hierarchy panel.
+4. **New:** To test the World Anchor Method, please install tf2 packages in ROS.